 These beautiful four-inch singing birds are usually chocolate with a two-toned beak.
-Feathers directly surrounding the beak and throat are nearly black but quickly blend to a deep chocolate colored brown, while the chest and belly areas are covered in a scallop design of off white and chocolate.
+The feathers directly surrounding the beak and throat are nearly black but quickly blend into a deep chocolate-colored brown, while the chest and belly areas are covered in a scalloped design of off-white and chocolate.

 Breeding Pairs Available

 Mating pairs do not come standard, however, if you would like some in your aviary, we will be happy to provide them.
 However, if an interim service visit is required due to complications, extra service charges may apply.

 We include two or more premium finches for each aviary lease.
 For an extra charge, additional premium birds may be substituted in any package and are guaranteed so long as Serenity is providing service for your aviary.
 Ask a representative for more details.
 Finch packages based on availability.

 The Green Singer finch is a resident breeder in Africa, south of the Sahara Desert.
 Its habitat is open woodland and cultivation.
 It nests in trees, laying two to four eggs in a compact cup nest.